andrii-yeremenko/news-aggregator/doc/specification.md

 various use cases such as news monitoring, research, and content curation.
 Users can leverage the API to stay updated on specific topics or events, track trends, and gather insights from diverse perspectives.
-The expected outcome is to empower users with a convenient and efficient tool for accessing curated news content, thereby enhancing their ability to stay informed and up-to-date with current events.
+The expected outcome is to empower users with a convenient and efficient tool for accessing curated news content, thereby enhancing their ability to stay informed and up to date with current events.

 # APIs design